 Agriculture was identified as a significant land use in the two basins and the agricultural lands are primarily served by the Talent, Medford, and Rogue River Valley Irrigation Districts.
 In the Rogue River Valley, 35,000 acres of farms are supported by irrigation water delivered by these three districts.
 The current irrigation system was an arrangement of mostly open canals that flow through six reservoirs: Four Mile Lake, Fish Lake, Howard Prairie Reservoir, Hyatt Reservoir, Agate Reservoir and Emigrant Lake, and intersect with Bear Creek and Little Butte Creek and their tributaries at various points.

 In 2012 WISE successfully competed for an Oregon Water Resources Department (OWRD) grant of $243,000 to conduct a cost benefit analysis.
-This will specifically quantify various project components including piping, pressure levels, hydro power, reclaimed effluent, increasing reservoir storage and other topics.
-That work will commence in the fall of 2012.
+The analysis specifically quantified project components, including piping, pressure levels, hydro power, reclaimed effluent, increasing reservoir storage and other topics.
+Oregon Solutions 2012

-At the WISE Partners request, Governor Kitzhaber designated WISE an Oregon Solutions Project.
-He appointed Senator Jason Atkinson and Representative Peter Buckley as co?conveners.
-The OS Project Team had more than 40 members.
-The Kickoff meeting was in January 2012 and its final meeting was August 2012.
-Oregon Solutions helped the team achieve three main goals: identify EIS funding, create a multi?year plan and recommend a governance structure to implement the plan.
+At the WISE partners’ request, Governor Kitzhaber designated WISE an Oregon Solutions project.
+He appointed Senator Jason Atkinson and Representative Peter Buckley as co-conveners.
+The project team had more than forty members.
+The kickoff meeting was in January 2012 and its final meeting was August 2012.
+Oregon Solutions helped the team achieve three main goals: identify environmental impact statement funding, create a multi-year plan and recommend a governance structure to implement the plan.